secretsudev/terraform-provider-kentik-cloudexport/README.md

 dlv exec ./terraform-provider-kentik-cloudexport
 r -debug
 c
-# attach with terraform following the just-printed out instruction in your terminal
+# attach with Terraform following the just-printed out instruction in your terminal
 ```

 ## Using the provider